solpyro/wedding/README.md

 - RSVP
     - embedded google form?
 - 404 page
-    - styling and menu to allow easy return to site
+    - translation
+- Footer
+    - Photo credit

 Other Potential elements:
-- Our Photos
+- Engagement Photos
 - Donations

 # Stage 2 - Plans are locked

 Landing page remains, but the RSVP is disabled (replace with contact us directly instuctions?).
 Details can be filled out a little more.
 Maybe not too much though?
 Planned menu (subject to change)

 # Stage 3 - The Big Day